yegor256/blog/_posts/2015/may/2015-05-13-two-instruments-of-software-architect.md

 complain about incomplete documentation.
 For example, say an architect doesn't know which database to use, MongoDB or Cassandra, and needs more information about their pros and cons.
-A bug will sound like "our design documentation doesn't have a detailed comparison of existing NoSQL databases; please fix it".
+A bug will sound like "our design documentation doesn't have a detailed comparison of existing NoSQL databases; please fix it."
 Whoever is assigned to this ticket will perform the comparison and update the documentation.

 Bugs are a _proactive_ tool for an architect.
-Through reporting bugs, an architect influences the project and "dictates his will".
+Through reporting bugs, an architect influences the project and "dictates his will."

 ## Reviews